Edu4rdSHL/tor-router/README.md

 Delete the tor-router configuration lines in /etc/tor/torrc, disable the tor-router.service using systemctl (if you used the install.sh script), remove /usr/bin/tor-router, /etc/systemd/system/tor-router.service and restart your computer.

+# Considerations

+1) Tor-router actually only support IPv4 traffic, support for IPv6 traffic will be added soon.
+(See https://github.com/Edu4rdSHL/tor-router/issues/1)

 # Proof of concept

 After of run the script, follow the next steps to ensure that all is working as expected: